The Norman Castle of Monteserico

-Let us imagine how this castle was built, since nobody knows who, when or the reason it was built, but from what we have found we have formed an idea of its history, so, let us say how we see this castle history.
+Let us imagine how Monteserico castle was built, since nobody knows who, when or the reason it was built, but from what we have found, we can say a few things, so, let us say how we see this castle history.

-In the beginning there must have been people of this region living in the caves where today stands the castle, they could have been local shepherd or other people; anyhow everything has to have a beginning, these people could have originated from Greece or somewhere else, they came up the valley of the river Bradano and settled here in Monteserico and in the town of Genzano, since in Genzano even today there is this chasm called the Greek chasm.
+In the beginning there were people of this region living in the caves where today stands the castle, they could have been local shepherd or other people; these people could have come from Greece or somewhere else, they came up the valley of the river Bradano and settled here in Monteserico and in the town of Genzano, since in Genzano even today there is this chasm called the Greek chasm.

 When the Western Roman Empire collapsed around in 475-76 AD, when the German Odovacer deposited Romulus Augustulus, and in affect became king of Rome.

-After the fall of the Roman Empire there wasn’t any real peace in Italy, so, people had to try to protect themselves the best way they could, this in affect made people build castles, so, this villa or whatever was built in Monteserico started to take the form of a small castle.
+After the fall of the Roman Empire there wasn’t any real peace in Italy, so, people had to try to protect themselves the best way they could, this in affect made people build castles, so, this villa or whatever was built in Monteserico started to take the form of a castle.

 The first time that a castle or fort is mentioned is in the 800 AD.
 You see there were many wars so Monteserico castle and other castles in this part of the region became fortified forming a line of defence against the enemy; please note that this is before the Norman came to southern Italy, so, when Robert Guiscard came to this part of Italy the castle was already there, as we can see from some important battles that happened in those times.